Same-sex unions in the United States: Native American Tribal Nations

 The Supreme Court decision legalizing same-sex marriage in the states and territories did not legalize same-sex marriage on Native American lands.
 In the United States, Congress (not the federal courts) have legal authority over Indian country.
 Thus, unless Congress passes a law imposing same-sex marriage on Native American tribes, federally recognized Native American tribes have the legal right to form their own marriage laws.
 As of the time of the Obergefell ruling, 24 tribal nations legally recognize same-sex marriage.
 Some tribes have passed legislation specifically addressing same-sex relationships and some specify that state law and jurisdiction govern tribal marriages.

 Civil unions

 Civil unions are a means of establishing kinship in a manner similar to that of marriage.
 The formalities for entering a civil union and the benefits and responsibilities of the parties tend to be similar or identical to those relating to marriage.
 Various names are used for similar relationships in other countries, but civil union was first applied in Vermont.

-The Supreme Court's invalidation of DOMA Section 3 in 2013 heightened the difference between marriage and civil unions; while marriage provides federal benefits, civil unions do not.
+In 2013, with the Supreme Court's invalidation of Section 3 of the Defense of Marriage Act, same-sex marriage began to provide federal benefits.
+Civil unions continue not to provide federal benefits.

-Following the legalization of same-sex marriage in their jurisdiction Vermont, Connecticut, New Hampshire, Rhode Island, and Delaware, ceased to offer civil unions.
+After same-sex marriage became legal in Vermont, Connecticut, New Hampshire, Rhode Island, and Delaware, those states ceased to offer civil unions.